An exercise bike is a piece of stationary workout equipment that provides a wealth of cardiovascular and other benefits.

 Prior to the turn of the century, you would have been hard-pressed to find someone who had a stationary bike in their home.
 In all likelihood, you would have had to go to a health club to find one.
 But not anymore.
 Millions of people have discovered the multitude of benefits exercise bikes provide, and that includes an ever-growing number of seniors.

 Whether you already have a home gym and are looking to add the finishing touch or you’re just looking for a way to do some cardio work in peace, an exercise bike will fit the bill.
-We’ve tested dozens of different models to compile the following list of the best exercise bikes of 2021.

 1. pooboo Indoor Stationary Bike